TheCandidStartup/TheCandidStartup.github.io/_drafts/nanite-graphics-pipeline.md

 > Without those limitations artists could directly use film quality assets without wasting any time manually optimizing for use in real-time.
 > It’s ridiculous how much time is wasted in optimizing art content to hit framerate.

+The engine source code is [easily accessible](https://www.unrealengine.com/en-US/ue-on-github).
+While not Open Source, the license allows you to read, build and modify the source for your own purposes.
+You can freely distribute any product you build using the engine (as long as any revenue you receive is below $1,000,000).
+In theory, this gives me a state of the art GPU rendering pipeline to experiment with.

 {% include candid-image.html src="/assets/images/nanite-graphics-pipeline.svg" alt="Nanite Graphics Pipeline" %}